 Sterling home prices are not only among the most expensive in Virginia, but Sterling real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Sterling isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sterling are a mix of both white- and blue-collar jobs.
+Sterling is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sterling is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sterling who work in office and administrative support (11.96%), sales jobs (11.80%), and management occupations (9.16%).

 Also of interest is that Sterling has more people living here who work in computers and math than 95% of the places in the US.

 In terms of college education, Sterling is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.72% of adults in Sterling have a college degree.

 The per capita income in Sterling in 2010 was $31,109, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $124,436 for a family of four.
 However, Sterling contains both very wealthy and poor people as well.

 Sterling is an extremely ethnically-diverse town.
 The people who call Sterling home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sterling residents report their race to be White, followed by Asian.
 Sterling also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 36.32% of the town’s residents.
 Important ancestries of people in Sterling include Irish, English, Italian, and Scottish.